GregShiner/cmpsc-470-final/docs/postmortem.md

 ### Unexpected Discoveries

 - The architecture proved more adaptable to new features than anticipated
-- Integration challenges led to innovative solutions in static analysis
+- Integration challenges led to innovative solutions in parsing and sugaring
 - Validation process revealed optimization opportunities
-- System performance exceeded expectations in data processing applications
+- System performance exceeded expectations

-## Technical Achievements
-### Architecture

-- Successfully implemented layered architecture separating concerns between parsing, analysis, and execution
-- Created efficient interfaces between system components
-- Developed flexible extension points for future features

-### Language Implementation

-- Achieved full implementation of planned memory safety features
-- Successfully integrated borrow checking with LISP semantics
-- Created efficient static analysis framework

-### Validation

-- Comprehensive test suite covering all language features
-- Performance validation framework with benchmarking
-- Static analysis verification tools

 ## Future Directions

 - Enhance development tooling
 - Improve error reporting system
 - Expand test coverage
-- Optimize critical paths identified during validation
 - Explore parallel computing capabilities
 - Develop IDE integration
 - Create advanced debugging tools
-- Consider compiler optimizations

 ## Conclusion
 The project successfully demonstrated the viability of implementing Rust-style memory safety in a LISP environment.
 The team's diverse expertise in project management, language design, and validation enabled us to overcome significant technical challenges while maintaining our core design principles.
 Though we encountered various obstacles, particularly in integration and timeline management, the resulting system achieved its primary goals of memory safety, performance, and functional programming flexibility.
 Moving forward, the lessons learned from this project provide valuable insights for future language development efforts, particularly in the areas of safety-critical systems and performance-oriented functional programming.